80486DX2-66/80486DX2-66/production/text/evidence.md

 </details>

 2022 list (from newest to oldest):
+* Math is like classical music.
+People have forgotten why it is great.
 * Life is about balance and harmony.
 * *999999&nbsp;&#8725;&nbsp;777&nbsp;=&nbsp;142857.0*.
 * An abundance of saturation often leads to a decrease in creativity.
 It is mostly about music and finding a soulmate.